Funding4HomeCare

 Finding and keeping dedicated caregivers is one of the biggest challenges for any home care agency.
 Earned Wage Access can be a game-changer for your retention strategy.
 When employees feel supported and have tools that make their lives easier, they are far more likely to stay.
 In fact, access to pay before payday has become a leading retention tactic for home health organizations.
 Offering this benefit shows you value your team’s hard work and trust them to manage their own finances.
 This leads to happier employees who are more engaged in their work and more loyal to your agency, saving you the time and money associated with constant recruiting and training.

-Common Myths About Earned Wage Access
+Debunking Common Earned Wage Access Myths

 When you first hear about Earned Wage Access (EWA), it’s natural to have a few questions.
 New tools for managing payroll can sound complicated, and you want to be sure you’re making the right choice for your agency and your caregivers.
 Let’s clear up some of the most common misunderstandings about how these services work.
 The truth is, EWA is a straightforward tool designed to help your team, not create more work for you.